Emdr

 EMDR loosens up something in the mind/brain that gives people rapid access to loosely associated memories and images from their past.
 This seems to help them put the traumatic experience into a larger context or perspective.

-Van der Kolk identifies EMDR's distinctive mechanism as the loosening of associative networks, enabling contextualisation of trauma without verbal exchange or a pre-existing therapeutic alliance.
+Van der Kolk identifies EMDR’s distinctive mechanism as the loosening of associative memory networks, enabling contextual re-integration of trauma without requiring verbal exchange or pre-existing therapeutic trust.

 van der Kolk, Bessel, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, 2014thesis